 Lagos is the perfect town to base yourself on the Algarve Coast.
-There are so many fun things to do in Lagos and around from magnificent beaches to some of the best coastal hikes in Portugal.
+There are so many fun things to do in Lagos and around, from magnificent beaches to picturesque hiking routes.

-With its chill atmosphere, it still becomes quite busy in the summer months as people from all over the world come to explore the impressive Algarve coast.
+With its laid-back atmosphere, it still becomes quite busy in the summer months as people from all over the world come to explore the impressive Algarve coast.

-Lagos is full of cafes and bars, including vegan joints, where you can grab a bite to eat or a drink inbetween the exploring.
+Lagos is full of cafes and bars, including vegan joints, where you can grab a bite to eat or a drink in between exploring.

-After traveling in the Algarve for years, I still think it’s one of the best towns in the Algarve.
-In this post, I will round up what to do in Lagos and its surroundings.
+After traveling in the Algarve for years, it’s turned into my favorite destination in the region.
+Read on to find out what to do in Lagos and its surroundings on your next trip.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.